KQM-git/HSRNews/archive/327.md

 To provide a better gaming experience, the Crew will constantly adapt and improve the game and fix known issues.

-### Known Issues
+### Game Updates and Improvements Overview

 ■2023/09/14

-- It is known that there is a chance of an interface freezing while Trailblazers are resolving the "Genius Society #55 Yu Qingtu" Occurrence for Simulated Universe: Swarm Disaster.
+- Fixes an issue in which there is a chance of a interface freezing while Trailblazers are resolving the "Genius Society #55 Yu Qingtu" Occurrence for Simulated Universe: Swarm Disaster.

-### Game Updates and Improvements Overview

 ■2023/09/13